 The 1991 system was a working Deep Learner in the modern post-2000 sense, and also a first Neural Hierarchical Temporal Memory (HTM).
-It is conceptually similar to previous AE hierarchies (1987, Sec.
-5.8) and later Deep Belief Networks (2006, Sec.
-5.15), but more general in the sense that it uses sequence-processing RNNs instead of FNNs with unchanging inputs.
-More recently, well-known entrepreneurs (Hawkins and George, 2006; Kurzweil, 2012) also got interested in HTMs; compare also hierarchical HMMs (e.g., Fine et al., 1998).
+It is conceptually similar to AE hierarchies (Sec.
+5.7) and later Deep Belief Networks (DBNs) (Sec.
+5.14), but more general in the sense that it uses sequence-processing RNNs instead of FNNs with unchanging inputs.
+More recently, well-known entrepreneurs (Hawkins and George, 2006; Kurzweil, 2012) also got interested in HTMs.
 Stacks of RNNs were used in later work with great success, e.g., Sec.
-5.12, 5.16, 5.21.
+5.11, 5.15, 5.20.
 Clockwork RNNs (Koutník et al., 2014) also consist of interacting RNN modules with different clock rates, but do not require UL to set those rates.

-5.11 1994: Contest-Winning Not So Deep NNs
+5.10 1994: Contest-Winning Not So Deep NNs